BLE-LTER/PASTA-JavaScript-Search-Client/README.md

 You can click Search with no terms specified to show the entire catalog, which is the default behavior when you load the page.

-To try filtering by core area, remove the search term and select the Organic Matter core area.
+To try filtering by core area, remove the search term and select the Disturbance core area and click Search.
+Then input "water" as the search term and click Search to further refine results.

+Note: We assume the LTER Core Area was included as a **keyword** in the metadata when the data publisher submitted the data to the archive.
+If your site follows different conventions, you will need to modify `pasta.js` to filter by core area.

 ## Customization

-To change parameters such as how many search results to show at a time, see the PASTA_CONFIG variable in pasta.js.
-There you can also change the server being queried and a filter for the group or user whose datasets you want to search.
+To change parameters such as how many search results to show at a time, see the `PASTA_CONFIG` variable in `pasta.js`.
+There you can also set the group or user whose datasets you want to search.